-Please refer to Note 6 (10) for details on the obligation of the Company to provide standard warranty and therefore is liable for a refund for defects, and the provision for warranty liabilities has been recognized in respect of the obligation.
+Please refer to Note 6 (11) for details on the obligation of the Company to provide standard warranty and therefore is liable for a refund for defects, and the provision for warranty liabilities has been recognized in respect of the obligation.

-The Company recognizes accounts receivable at the time of delivery of the goods because the Company has the right to receive consideration unconditionally at that time.
+The Company recognizes accounts receivable (long-term accounts receivable) at the time of delivery of the goods because the Company has the right to receive consideration unconditionally at that time.